 The Graduate Certificate is designed for professionals seeking training in the field of gerontology.
 The 18 credit curriculum is holistic in its approach to wellness and includes courses taught by expert faculty from the health, nursing, and kinesiology fields.
 Faculty research interests in gerontology include: fall prevention, wandering and functional status, preferences for artificial nutrition, healthy aging and fitness, melodic intonation therapy, and needs assessment of elder resources.
-For more information, contact Dr. Mary Bowen (email: mbowen@wcupa.edu).
+For more information, contact Dr. Bethann Cinelli, 610-436-2931 or email: bcinelli@wcupa.edu.